Kyle Tucker Preview, Player Props: Astros vs. Red Sox

 Red Sox Pitching Rankings

-- The Red Sox have the 18th-ranked team ERA among all MLB pitching staffs (4.38).
+- The Red Sox's 4.37 team ERA ranks 18th across all league pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.